Renukb/Canvas_Gridwall/README.md

 # Canvas_Gridwall

-Draw Rectangle on graph page by changing the x and y posiotion.
+Draw Rectangle on graph page by changing the x and y position.